RobCranfill/pi-wx-station/README.md

   * Anemometer: Part number RS-FSJT-NPN, from Amazon (or see below)
   * Adafruit 2.2" TFT LCD display - beautiful!
   * A light sensor so we can dim the display as appropriate
-  * Antenna as needed; so far a quarter-wave wire antenna suffices (altho it may be marginal)
+  * Antennas as needed; so far a quarter-wave wire antenna suffices (altho it may be marginal)
   * Low priority:
+    * Pressure, humidity display
     * Wind vane (for wind direction)
     * Solar sensor